xubuvd/guesswhat/README.md

 arXiv: https://arxiv.org/abs/2002.10340

-As shown in the uploaded figure "guesser_201911_10.png", our latest research progress of GuessWhat?! game, it achieves near-perfect accuracy of 83.3% and outperforms all the previous methods.
+As shown in the uploaded figure "guesser_201911_10.png", our latest progress on GuessWhat?! game, it achieves near-perfect accuracy of 83.3% and outperforms all the previous methods.
 Notes that the human-level performance is 84.4%.

 <b>This research was started in Mar.
 2019 and ended in Nov.
 2019.</b>